In This Article

 Telefonica, one of Spain’s largest telephone operators and mobile network providers, was hit by the attack, which left hundreds of the company’s computers inaccessible.
 As the attack unfolded, an audio warning was played over speakers inside the company’s headquarters, asking employees to shut down their machines immediately.

-How to protect against WannaCry Ransomware
+How To Protect Against WannaCry Ransomware

 While the most damaging WannaCry attacks took place within a few weeks after May 12, 2017, the strain is still alive and kicking.
 In fact, we’ve even seen a significant increase in WannaCry attacks over the last few years.
-The difference being that most organizations have since installed the relevant security patches, thus limiting the damage that it can cause.
+The difference is that most organizations have since installed the relevant security patches, thus limiting the damage that it can cause.
 That said, there are still lessons we can learn from the attack.
 Below are some of the most commonly cited ways to protect your systems and data from the WannaCry attack.